BEST TIME TO FISH FOR TROUT: TIME OF YEAR

 Keeping in mind air and water temperatures, fishing for trout when it's significantly cooler will lead to more success in lake.
-A good tool for lake trout fishing is a depth finder, so you could adjust your fishing depth depending on the season.
+A good tool for lake fishing is a depth finder, so you can adjust your fishing depth depending on the season.

 - In the summer, lake trout feed between first light and before 11 a.m., especially when the water is as calm as glass with clear skies and high pressure.

 - In the early spring, your chances of success increase throughout the lake since trout feed in more parts of the lake and during longer periods of the day.

 - Myth has it that lake trout go to the deepest part of the lake in the summer and remain dormant there, but in fact, they stay suspended in the 53 degree Fahrenheit thermal layer, following schools of their bait fish (White Fish and Suckers).